In this article, you’ll find answers to questions like:

 1. What are the red flags?

 3. What are signs my child may need counseling?

 Children can develop the same mental health issues as adults, but often express them differently.
 Parents and caregivers know their child best.
-So if a problem seems to be going on for a long time, and their child seems overly mad, sad, angry or upset, parents should trust their instincts and reach out for help.
+So if a problem seems to be lingering for a long time, and your child seems overly mad, sad, angry or upset, you should trust your instincts and reach out for help.